1. DEBT RELIEF

 If you owe back taxes, the best course is to come to terms with the problem as quickly as possible.

 If you don’t, the interest and penalties on your back taxes continue to grow and increase your balance.
-Meanwhile, the noose will be tightening in the form of collection activities, claims on your income and assets, and possibly even criminal prosecution.
+Over time, you could also face collection activities or claims on your income and assets.

 Also, don’t assume that the problem will just go away in time.
-The statute of limitations for non-payment of taxes is a long ten years.
+The statute of limitations for non-payment of taxes is a long 10 years.

-In fact, you may not even be off the hook after ten years.
-The statute of limitations period starts when you file your taxes, so if you’re late filing you’ll be liable for payment longer.
+The statute of limitations period starts when you file your taxes, so if you’re late filing, the clock doesn’t start ticking until that point.

 Also, the statute of limitations doesn’t help if you have fraudulently tried to evade taxation.